line/armeria/CONTRIBUTING.md

 ### Use JUnit 5 instead of JUnit 4 for testing

-We support both [JUnit 4](https://junit.org/junit4/) and [JUnit 5](https://junit.org/junit5/) for testing, but we recommend to use JUnit5.
+We support both [JUnit 4](https://junit.org/junit4/) and [JUnit 5](https://junit.org/junit5/) for testing, but we recommend to use JUnit 5.

 ```java
 // Imports of JUnit5, Good